albin-johansson/tactile/docs/yaml-format.md

 ## `tileset`

+The `tileset` node is always defined in an external YAML file, since embedded tilesets are not supported by the Tactile YAML format.
+By default, a tileset that is added to a map in the Tactile editor will be stored next to the main map file.

 |      Attribute |   Type   | Required | Description                                |
 | -------------: | :------: | :------: | :----------------------------------------- |
 |         `name` | `string` |   Yes    | The name of the tileset.                   |